Filipino Canadians: History of Filipinos in Canada

-Wealth, education, and socioeconomics
+Wealth, education, politics, and socioeconomics

-As of 2016, Filipino Canadians are a relatively recent immigrant group with the majority immigrating after the 2000s; most identify as first-generation or generation 1.5 immigrants.
+As of 2016, Filipino Canadians are a relatively recent immigrant group with the majority immigrating after the 2000s; most identify as first-generation or generation 1.5 (adolescent) immigrants.
 Out of the 780,130 Filipino Canadians, only 13,125 considered themselves third-generation.
-While racialized poverty tends to be higher for first-generation immigrants of any ethnic group, Filipino Canadians paradoxically show low poverty rates among all generations relative to other visible minorities.

-In 2015, Filipino Canadians experienced a 7.4% poverty rate which was the lowest among all visible minorities.
-The non-racialized poverty rate was 12.2%.
+74.5% of Filipino Canadians are first generation.

+Filipino Canadians are paid less than those who are not a visible ethnic minority and the total population.
+It was reported that the Average Employment Income for Filipino Canadians was $41,280 which was significantly lower compared to those who are not a visible ethnic minority ($52,550) and the total population ($50,280).

+Filipino Canadians had more earners per family.
+About 81% of the Filipino group lived in families with two or more earners, compared with 55% of the White group.
+39.9% had three or more family members with employment income.

+If the Filipino group had a similar sociodemographic profile as the White group, its poverty rate would be about 1 percentage point higher than the observed rate for the group.

 Filipino Canadian men and women were the least likely among all visible minorities to be unemployed at 5.8% and 4.7% respectively.

-In Metro Vancouver, nine out of ten Filipino immigrants are employed within five years of arriving in the city, less than 10 per cent are classified as low income, and six in ten own their homes.

-Filipino Canadians are more likely than the overall Canadian population to have at least a bachelor's degree or higher.
+Filipino Canadians were largely more educated but had a significantly lower rate of attaining a Graduate degree then other ethnic groups.

 Filipino Canadians are more likely to work in the health care industry and the social assistance industry (20.6%) than some other visible minorities.

+Despite representing a large immigration group, there have been only two Filipino-Canadians elected as federal members of parliament: Rey Pagtakhan (1988) and Rechie Valdez (2021).

 Immigration

+According to the 2021 Canadian census, Philippines is the third largest source country for immigration to Canada.

 Greater Toronto Area

 The Greater Toronto Area (GTA), which includes the city of Toronto, and the regional municipalities of Durham, Halton, Peel, and York, is home to the largest Filipino community in Canada with a third of all Filipino Canadians calling the GTA home.
 As of the 2016 Census, there were 282,385 people of Filipino descent living in the GTA making them the fourth largest visible minority group behind the Indian, Chinese, and Black communities.
-The number of Filipino Canadians in the GTA grew from 252,120 in 2011 to 282,385 in 2016 representing a growth of 12% in 5 years.
+The number of Filipino Canadians in the GTA grew from 252,120 in 2011 to 282,385 in 2016, representing a growth of 12% in 5 years.

-Tagalog is the fifth most spoken language, other than English or French, to be spoken in the GTA, and is also one of the fastest-growing languages in the region.
+Tagalog is the fifth most spoken language apart from English or French to be spoken in the GTA, and is also one of the fastest-growing languages in the region.
 Other Philippine languages, such as Ilocano, and Cebuano, also have a sizeable number of speakers throughout the region.

-A huge percentage of the Filipino diaspora in GTA are working professionals.
-Several Filipino-owned business have also sprouted all over the metropolitan area.
-In 2017, Seafood City, a Filipino owned supermarket chain in the United States, opened its first Canadian location in Mississauga.
-Other Filipino establishments like Jollibee, CrispyTown, Grill City, Philippine National Bank, among others, have also established roots in GTA.

-Filipinos from the GTA have made significant contributions to the Canadian political landscape.
-Notable Toronto residents include Tobias Enverga the first Canadian of Filipino descent to be elected in the City of Toronto and to be appointed to the Senate of Canada, Brampton City Councillor Rowena Santos, Town of Ajax Ward 3 Councillor Lisa Bower, and TCDSB trustee Garry Tanuan.